julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

    LDM                388
   ------------------------

-  Note the TDM is an application that works in conjuction with the TDS.
+  Note the TDM is an application that works in conjunction with the TDS.
 It creates indexes for GRIB data in the background, and notifies the TDS via port 8443 when data have been updated or changed.
 See [here] to learn more about the TDM.